Michael Laudrup: Personal life

 Michael Laudrup is part of a family with three generations of footballers.
 His uncle was former Brøndby and Aberdeen manager Ebbe Skovdahl.
 He is the son of former Danish national team player Finn Laudrup.
 From his marriage with his first wife, Tina Thunø, Laudrup has a son, Mads.
 Mads has been the team captain of various Danish youth national teams since January 2005.
 Today, he is married with Siw Retz Laudrup, with whom he has two children, Andreas and Rebecca.
 Andreas was selected a part of the under-16 national team in March 2006.

 Michael Laudrup has a younger brother, Brian Laudrup, who was also a footballer.
 Brian Laudrup is the record holder of Danish player of the year awards with four, and was rated by FIFA as the fifth-best player in the world in 1992.
-Brian Laudrup was in the Euro 92 Team of the Tournament and World Cup 98 Team of the Tournament.
+Brian Laudrup was in the Euro 1992 Team of the Tournament and World Cup 98 Team of the Tournament.
 Brian was also known for his part in the Rangers squad which won nine consecutive titles in the 1990s.
-Brian was a part of the trophy-winning Danish national team at UEFA Euro 1992, but Michael did not play in that championship due to differences with the national team coach Richard Møller Nielsen and because he thought that the barring of Yugoslavia for political, rather than football, reasons was not just.
+Brian was a part of the trophy-winning Danish national team at UEFA Euro 1992, but Michael did not play in that championship due to differences with the national team coach Richard Møller Nielsen.
 In 2004, both the Laudrup brothers were named in the FIFA 100, a list of the 125 greatest living footballers chosen by Pelé as part of the celebration of FIFA's 100th anniversary.

 Politics and business

-Alongside his professional football career, Laudrup began importing Spanish wine to Denmark starting in 1993.
-Initially, the wine import was sort of a hobby, but business grew rapidly and today his company Laudrup Vin og Gastronomi has over ten employees, runs a Wine Academy and imports wines from all over the world.
+Alongside his professional football career, Laudrup began importing Spanish wine to Denmark in 1993.
+Initially, the wine import was sort of a hobby, but business grew rapidly and today his company, Laudrup Vin og Gastronomi, has over ten employees, runs a Wine Academy and imports wines from all over the world.

-In 2004, Michael Laudrup was one of the founders of CEPOS, a Danish classical liberal/free-market conservative think-tank.
+In 2004, Laudrup was one of the founders of CEPOS, a Danish classical liberal/free-market conservative think-tank.